icgc-dcc/dcc-docs/docs/pcawg/data.md

 without logging in.
 However, you must login to the Data Portal before you are able to download or even see the controlled access data files.
 Click on the _Login_ button on the top right corner, and follow steps.
-Once successfully logged in, you should be able to see two green icons (beside your account name) like shown below on the top row of the portal (assuming you have already been approved by ICGC DACO for accessing controlled data).
+Once successfully logged in, you should be able to see two green icons (beside your account name) like shown below on the top row of the portal.
+This assumes that you have already been approved by ICGC DACO for accessing controlled data.

 ![](images/daco-cloud-access.png)